quantumlib/Cirq/docs/start/best_practices.md

 initiated by the user of the library.

 This philosophy is important for many use cases.
-For instance, certain benchmarking algorithms rely on the fact that gate sequences will not be transparently optimized, even if the circuit is nominally inefficient.
+For instance, certain benchmarking algorithms rely on the fact that gate sequences will not be optimized, even if the circuit is nominally inefficient.

 Of course, cirq provides routines and functions for compilation and transformation of circuits.
 Users can and should call these routines.
 However,